quicwg/ops-drafts/draft-ietf-quic-applicability.md

 ## Flow Control Deadlocks {#flow-control-deadlocks}

-Flow control provides a means of managing access to the limited buffers endpoints have for incoming data.
+QUIC flow control provides a means of managing access to the limited buffers endpoints have for incoming data.
 This mechanism limits the amount of data that can be in buffers in endpoints or in transit on the network.
 However, there are several ways in which limits can produce conditions that can cause a connection